kn8a/audio-filter-amplifier/README.md

 # Audio Loudness Filter and Amplifier

-This Python program processes audio files to extract and amplify segments that exceed a specified loudness threshold.
-It uses `pydub` for audio manipulation and requires `ffmpeg` for audio format handling.
+This Python program processes audio files by detecting segments with significant energy in a specific frequency range and decibel level, amplifies those segments, and exports them as a new .wav file.
+The program supports .m4a, .mp3, and .wav input files.

 ## Features

-- Extracts audio segments that exceed a defined dB threshold.
+- Detects audio segments based on a decibel threshold and specified frequency range.
-- Amplifies the extracted segments by a specified dB level.
+- Amplifies the detected segments by a user-defined decibel amount.
-- Supports multiple audio formats (via ffmpeg).
-- Simple and straightforward usage.
+- Exports the processed audio as a .wav file.
+- Displays progress bars for reading and processing files.

 ## Prerequisites

-Before running the script, ensure you have the following installed:

 - Python 3.x
-- [ffmpeg](https://ffmpeg.org/download.html) (Ensure the `ffmpeg` folder is in the same directory as the script with the correct structure)
+- pydub for handling audio files.
+- scipy for Fast Fourier Transform (FFT) calculations.
+- numpy for numerical operations.
+- tqdm for progress bars.
+- ffmpeg for handling .m4a and .mp3 files.

 ## Installation